readthedocs/readthedocs.org/docs/tutorial/index.rst

    like ``1.0``, ``2.0.3`` or ``4.x``.

-Now you might want to set ``stable`` as the *default version*, rather than ``latest``.
-This has the advantage that users will see the documentation corresponding to the most recent release of your software, while they can optionally switch to the development version.
+Now you might want to set ``stable`` as the *default version*, rather than ``latest``, so that users see the ``stable`` documentation when they visit the :term:`root URL` of your documentation (while still being able to change the version in the flyout menu).

 For that, go to the "Advanced Settings" link under the "⚙ Admin" menu of your project home, choose ``stable`` in the "Default version*" dropdown, and hit :guilabel:`Save` at the bottom.
-From now on, every time a user visits the :term:`root URL` of your documentation, they will get redirected to the ``stable`` version of it.
+Done!

 Modifying versions
 ~~~~~~~~~~~~~~~~~~